 A small numbered metal leg band placed around the leg of a bird (even one small enough to fit the tiny leg of a hummingbird) is one way that scientists can track these migratory movements—a hummingbird banded in Pennsylvania might be later caught by a researcher in Louisiana, and vice versa.
 Mulvihill is one of a handful of licensed hummingbird banders in Pennsylvania who now work cooperatively to track the occurrence and movement of western hummingbird species.
 Wherever and whenever a “suspicious” hummingbird shows up in his territory (all of western PA and adjacent parts of Ohio and West Virginia), he is always ready to take off with his hummingbird trap and banding equipment.

-By suspicious, we any hummingbird seen in western PA after October 10.
+By suspicious, we mean any hummingbird seen in western PA after October 10.
 We know that 99.99% of Ruby-throated Hummingbirds have already migrated well south of Pennsylvania by early October, so a hummingbird seen after that date actually is very likely to be a different species.
 Throughout the state seven different hummingbird species have now been documented—amazingly, including even a Bahama Woodstar!

 From 2011-2014, Mulvihill has caught more than twenty Rufous Hummingbirds between October 16 and December 19, including five right here in the Pittsburgh area (see map below).
 Incredibly, one proved to be a hummingbird banded the winter before in Louisiana by none other than Nancy Newfield!